 Purposefully engaging in worship, prayer and spending time thanking the Lord, helps keep our faith strong.
 But I cannot imagine what it would be like, to pray continually – never taking a moment to eat, have conversation, or do anything else with your mouth but pray!

 I think the point Paul is making is to continually BE praying, staying in the presence of God in all circumstances, communing with Him in a deep and intimate relationship.
-This would be what Paul meant in Eph 6:18 “pray in the Spirit on all occasions with all kinds of prayers and requests,” and Col 4:2 “Devote yourselves to prayer, being watchful and thankful.”
+This would be what Paul meant in Ephesians 6:18 “pray in the Spirit on all occasions with all kinds of prayers and requests,” and Colossians 4:2 “Devote yourselves to prayer, being watchful and thankful.”

 Again though, I cannot think what the subject matter would be, to be described as continually praying.

 Pray about everything.